Cornwell Scout Badge

 There was only one badge in existence at that time – the sample one, and it had been sent back to the makers, but Mr. West rose with energy to my idea – the sample badge was recovered in time from the makers and delivered to the Chief, and so it came about that, on the following evening, at a meeting of 3,000 boys with the Archbishop of York in the chair the Chief presented Patrol Leader Shepherd with the first Cornwell Badge of courage.
 “And how those 3,000 boys cheered,” said the Chief to me next day.
 “I believe every one of them wished he was a Scout.”

-Photo (top centre) taken in 1994 by the Webmaster of the actual photograph presented by B-P to Arthur Shepherd.
+Photo (above) taken in 1994 by the Webmaster of the actual photograph presented by B-P to Arthur Shepherd.
 Frame also holds the First Cornwell Badge itself and Arthur’s War Service Coast Watching Badge.

 The test of courage Patrol Leader Arthur Shepherd had gone through was this.
 When the “Rohilla” was wrecked on the rocks at Whitby (in 1914), Leader Shepherd was on coast-watching duty there with the Patrol.
 The Scouts turned out with the coastguards in the dark in the early hours one morning, and they were hard at work, with only short intervals for rest, for the following three days and nights, wet through, with a gale blowing, trying to rescue drowning men and recovering bodies.